Jonita Lattimore: Touring career

 In 2003, she performed with the Chicago Sinfonietta Her 2003 Grant Park Music Festival appearance was for an All-Mozart concert.
 Later that summer, she performed with the Boston Landmarks Orchestra, in a presentation entitled "Three Landmarks Sopranos" featuring arias and show tunes from Mozart, Verdi, and Gershwin.
 She also presented world premiere ensemble work for three sopranos entitled May We Live that was composed by Boston's Patricia Van Ness.
 Internationally, she performed at the Edinburgh Festival and made her Italian debut with the Orchestra della Toscana in both concerts and radio performances.

 In 2004, she performed at the Chicago Gospel Music Festival as a special guest in a tribute to Mahalia Jackson.
 She performed at the opening night of the Jay Pritzker Pavilion during the opening weekend of Millennium Park as well as a performance two nights earlier at the Park's Harris Theater.
 She was featured in a duet from Richard Strauss' Arabella.
 When the Harris Theater decided to dedicated its spring 2005 season to the memory of Irving B. Harris, Lattimore opened the season as part of a tribute to Marian Anderson and Mahalia Jackson.
 Also, in 2005, she performed at the 20th anniversary season-ending Concertante di Chicago show.
-She performed a duet of Ralph Vaughan Williams's A Sea Symphony at the opening weekend of the Grant Park Music Festival's first full season at the Pritzker Pavilion in June 2005.